Logo

 Free the extra data stored in a request.

-Free the extra data stored in a bunch of requests (all data in the chain).
+Free the extra data stored in a bunch of requests.

-check's a given cache and returns it if it is still valid (ie, the agent still considers it to be an outstanding request.
+The cache is valid if it's a part of transaction (ie, the agent still considers it to be an outstanding request).

 Examples: